Skip to product information

 Asmat Animal Teeth Necklace

-Asmat people, early to mid.
-20th century, Upper Brazza River Area, Papua province, Indonesia
+Asmat people, early to mid-20th century, Upper Brazza River Area, Papua Province, Indonesia

-Provenance: Dutch private collection.
-According to information, originally from the collections of a closed ethnographic museum & foundation in the Netherlands.
+Provenance: From a Dutch private collection; reportedly originally from the holdings of a now-closed ethnographic museum and foundation in the Netherlands.

 References and further reading: